akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 7 After downloading, put composer.phar and zftool.phar to the www directory of wamp

-8 Download and install the github/shell @ http://windows.github.com/ or start your shell
+8 Download and install the github/shell @ http://windows.github.com/ (or another shell)

 9 Go to > wamp > bin > apache > apache version > conf folder, open the file httpd.conf and uncomment the line